AllenDang/giu/README.md

 ## Supported Platforms

-The supported platforms depends on GLFW v3.3, so idealy giu could support all platforms that GLFW v3.3 supports.
+giu is built upon GLFW v3.3, so idealy giu could support all platforms that GLFW v3.3 supports.

 - Windows (only tested on Windows 10 x64)
 - MacOS (only tested on MacOS v10.15)